Apple TV is a fantastic way to watch whatever you want on television sets. It gives you complete control over who’s watching what in your house.

 - It fits perfectly by the height and width of your HDTV.

 However, it’s still not perfectly optimized to work flawlessly.
-Moreover, it is available on a limited number of devices.
-Also, only Apple TVs 2, 3, and 4 support it wirelessly.
+Moreover, it is available on a limited number of devices; only Apple TVs 2, 3, and 4 support it wirelessly.

 Web for Apple TV

 It is one of the most popular browsers for your Apple TV.
-It lets you take control over your big screen and browse through it smoothly without any glitches.
+It lets you control your big screen and browse it smoothly without glitches.
 The bigger, the better.
 You can search for new information or shop online.
 Everything is a touch away.

 A few of Web for Apple TV’s most prominent features are: